iohzrd/gravity/readme.md

 # gravity

-> a modern soundboard app for dank drops
+> a soundboard app written using electron

 ## Dev